-A molecular subgroup has been identified which is characterised by upregulation of Receptor Tyrosine Kinases (RTKs) and the MAPK pathway, leading to increased Epithelial to Mesenchymal Transition (EMT) and angiogenesis.
+A molecular subgroup has been identified which is characterized by upregulation of Receptor Tyrosine Kinases (RTKs) and the MAPK pathway, leading to increased Epithelial to Mesenchymal Transition (EMT) and angiogenesis.
 The subgroup exists across multiple diseases and patients within it demonstrate poor prognosis across multiple cancers, including breast, lung, colon, renal, pancreatic, stomach, bladder, ovarian, melanoma and glioblastoma.

 A 15 gene signature has been developed to prospectively identify patients which fall into the EMT molecular subgroup from formalin-fixed paraffin-embedded (FFPE) tissue and can be used to select patients for: